How To Buy Property In Australia

-If you are using a buyer’s agent, then they will help you in negotiating the price.
+If you’re using a buyer’s agent, then they’ll help you to negotiate the price.

 Each state of Australia has their own property laws, use your conveyancer or solicitor’s expertise to help guide you.
-If the vendor allows a cooling off period, in this case you can put a holding deposit and sign the contract.
+If the vendor allows a cooling off period you can put a holding deposit and sign the contract.

-Refer to your conveyancer or solicitor, they will let you know what checks you have to do before buying and will let you know when it is safe to sign the contract to buy the property.
+Refer to your conveyancer or solicitor, they’ll let you know what checks you have to do before buying and will let you know when it’s safe to sign the contract to buy the property.

-If you are unable to get a loan during the cooling off period, your maximum penalty is the holding deposit, usually up to $1000, and again please check with your conveyancer or solicitor as this can vary across the different states.
+If you’re unable to get a loan during the cooling off period, your maximum penalty is the holding deposit, usually up to $1000, and again please check with your conveyancer or solicitor as this can vary across the different states.

-Before you sign the contract prior to the cooling off period, ensure that the contract of sale includes the clause “subject to FIRB approval”, otherwise you will be breaching the law.
+If you plan to sign the contract prior to the cooling off period, ensure that the contract of sale includes the clause “subject to FIRB approval”, otherwise you’ll be breaching the law.

 Step 7 - Obtain formal mortgage approval

-When you’ve found a property to buy, you can then forward the contract of sale to the mortgage broker or bank to proceed with the formal approval.
+When you’ve found a property to buy, you can then forward the contract of sale to us as your mortgage broker to proceed with the formal approval.

-Remember don’t commit yourself to buy a property until your mortgage is approved.
-If there’s a cooling off period, in which case it is okay to sign the contract, do not sign the contract until you know that you can get a loan.
+Remember, don’t commit yourself to buy a property until your mortgage is formally approved.
+If there’s a cooling off period it’s okay to sign the contract, otherwise don’t sign the contract until you know that you can get a loan.

-Once you forward the contract of sale to the bank, usually the bank will issue a formal approval notice within a week.
+Once you forward the contract of sale us we’ll usually obtain the formal approval within a week.

 Step 8 - Exchange contracts & pay your deposit

 You can exchange your contract after your loan has been formally approved and your solicitor or conveyancer gives you the go ahead.
-Normally you will need to put down a 10% deposit.
+Normally, you’ll need to put down a 10% deposit.

 The amount of the deposit is negotiable and differs between the states.
-Note that once you have exchanged contacts it is very difficult, if not impossible, to back out so please seek legal advice before signing any contracts or paying your deposit.
+Note that once you’ve committed to a property you can’t back out, so please seek legal advice before signing any contracts or paying your deposit.

-It is very important that the contract you are signing has the clause “subject to FIRB approval” and 30 days must be allowed for a FIRB decision.
-At this point it is vital to check with your conveyancer or solicitor that the clause is stated in such a way so as to ensure that if your FIRB proposal is rejected that you will not lose your deposit.
+It’s very important that the contract you’re signing has the clause “subject to FIRB approval” and 30 days must be allowed for a FIRB decision.
+At this point, it’s vital to check with your conveyancer or solicitor that the clause is stated in such a way so as to ensure that if your FIRB proposal is rejected, you won’t lose your deposit.

-Once you have exchanged the contract, forward a copy of the signed contract to FIRB for formal approval.
+Once you have exchanged the contract, forward a copy of the signed contract to the FIRB for approval.

-Your bank would have sent out the loan documents to you after formal approval.
+Your bank would have sent out the loan contract to you after formal approval.

-You can ask your mortgage broker to go over it with you, or get help from your conveyancer or solicitor, you have the right to obtain legal advice about your loan contract.
+You can ask your mortgage broker to go over it with you, or get help from your conveyancer or solicitor.
+You have the right to obtain independent legal advice about your loan contract.

 To accept the loan offer, sign the appropriate sections and return the loan documents back to the bank.

-Do a final inspection on your property before settlement.
-This can be completed by your buyers agent if you have hired one.
+Do a final inspection on your property the day of settlement.
+This can be completed by your buyers agent if you’ve hired one.

 Settlement is the term given to when the property actually changes hands and your loan is advanced.

-This will be handled by your conveyancer or solicitor in conjunction with your bank & mortgage broker, you don’t need to be there for this to happen.
+This will be handled by your conveyancer or solicitor in conjunction with your bank and mortgage broker, you don’t need to be there for this to happen.